-Burke Ramsey, Brother Of JonBenét, Files $750 Million Suit Against CBS For Hinting He Murdered Her
+Burke Ramsey, Brother Of JonBenet, Files $750 Million Suit Against CBS For Hinting He Murdered Her

-The older brother of child beauty queen JonBenét Ramsey has once again followed through on his word to sue CBS for defamation.
+The older brother of child beauty queen JonBenet Ramsey has once again followed through on his word to sue CBS for defamation.

 On Wednesday, 29-year-old Burke Ramsey filed a $750 million lawsuit against the TV network for airing The Case of JonBenét Ramsey, a special program comprised to note the 20th anniversary of her death, the Daily Mail reports.
-The legal maneuver comes less than two months after Ramsey first filed suit against Dr. Werner Spitz, a crime expert who appeared and shared his expertise on the show, and two days after the actual two-decade mark of JonBenét’s December 1996 passing.
+The legal maneuver comes less than two months after Ramsey first filed suit against Dr. Werner Spitz, a crime expert who appeared and shared his expertise on the show, and two days after the actual two-decade mark of JonBenet’s December 1996 passing.

 In the special, which first aired in September of this year, several crime scene investigators, including Spitz, allude to the possibility that Burke, then 9, could have been the person who killed his baby sister.